alonzowolfram/bisant-geo/doc/README.md

 # README
-The `doc` folder contains documentation, including detailed vignettes and instructions for running bisantine-geo.
+The `doc` folder contains documentation, including detailed vignettes and instructions for running bisant-geo.
 Eventually.